 The Unesco-listed Bauhaus-era buildings that give the place its popular title of 'White City' are a major draw, as is the historic port of Jaffa (Yafo), which has a fascinating Arab heritage.
 But the city's real attraction is the local lifestyle.
 Visitors tend to get into the Tel Avivi swing of things straight away, flitting between contemporary art galleries and chic cafes one day, artisan boutiques and blissfully balmy beaches the next.
 A few days here is fun, but a week can be a revelation – don't miss it.

+and no-one owns a suit.
 The city combines its liberal, laissez faire attitude with low-level development and interconnected neighbourhoods.
 A short walk leads you from the glamorous beachside hotels to the exotic Yemenite Quarter to fashionable Rothschild Blvd.

 While you could spend weeks sightseeing in Jerusalem, the main attractions of Tel Aviv can be done in a couple of days.
 The real reason to visit might be to escape the tourist hordes and enjoy a city that boasts fantasic cuisine, a heaving nightlife and pleasant tree-lined streets that spill into the Mediterranean Sea.
 Tel Avivans will tell you it’s the greatest city on earth, so spend a few days and find out why.